andrezz-b/avr-photoalbum/README.md

 # AVR Photoalbum
 ## Project Overview:

-This project demonstrates the development of a photo album device using an AVR microcontroller, SD card, graphic LCD, and WiFi module.
-The device allows users to browse and view photos stored on an SD card, connect to a WiFi network, and upload photos to a cloud storage service.
+This project demonstrates the development of a photo album device using an AVR microcontroller, SD card, graphic LCD, joystick, and WiFi module.
+The device allows users to view photos stored on an SD card, browse photos using the joystick, connect to a WiFi network, and upload photos to a cloud storage service.

 ## Features:

-- Browse and view photos stored on an SD card using a 240x320 graphic LCD display.
+- View photos stored on an SD card using a 240x320 graphic LCD display.
+- Browse between photos using a joystick
 - Connect to a WiFi network using WiFi module.
 - Upload photos to a cloud storage service (e.g., Google Photos) via WiFi.
 - Implement a user interface with intuitive navigation and controls.
 - Optimize code for efficient memory usage and performance.

-## Target Audience:

-This project is intended for hobbyists, electronics enthusiasts, and students interested in developing embedded systems applications using microcontrollers, SD cards, graphic LCDs, and WiFi modules.

 ## Technologies Used: